1971 Grand Prix motorcycle racing season: Season summary

-Agostini won the 350 title for the fourth year in a row but a newcomer served notice when young Finn, Jarno Saarinen, won his first Grand Prix at the Czechoslovak round then won again in Italy.
+Agostini's record setting winning streak ended at the 1971 Isle of Man TT when his MV Agusta broke down on the first lap of the Junior TT.
+From the beginning of the season to the 1971 Isle of Man TT, Agostini won every single race he contested in the 350cc and 500cc classes.
+By that point, he had won 58 consecutive races, including 26 in the 350cc class and 32 in the 500cc class.
+Agostini won the 350 title for the fourth year in a row but a newcomer served notice when young Finn, Jarno Saarinen, won his first Grand Prix at the Czechoslovak round then won again in Italy as Yamaha continued to close the performance gap to the dominant MV Agusta team.

+Giacomo Agostini (1) and Phil Read (5) in action during the 1971 350cc Dutch TT.

 Agostini had things his way in the 500cc class, winning the first eight rounds of the eleven race series against minimal factory-sponsored opposition.
-For the second consecutive year a New Zealand rider finished second in the premier class – Ginger Molloy in 1970 and Keith Turner in 1971.
+For the second consecutive year a New Zealand rider finished second in the premier class – Ginger Molloy in and Keith Turner in 1971.
 Jack Findlay's victory at the 1971 Ulster Grand Prix not only marked the first victory for a Suzuki motorcycle in the premier 500cc class, but also the first-ever 500cc class victory for a motorcycle powered by a two stroke engine.
 Kawasaki won their first 500cc class victory at the season ending Spanish Grand Prix at Jarama when Dave Simmonds won the race after Agostini sat out the event after already winning the championship.
 The inaugural Austrian Grand Prix was held at the new high-speed Salzburgring.